juliakreutzer/wtfrnn/README.md

 2. transform sentences into a general tree format to train the RNTN model on un-parsed sentences (`fromTextToFullTree.py`)
 3. training models without phrase-based annotations (training option `--partial`)

 To train a model, use `run.sh` with the parameters listed in `runNNet.py`.
 To test a model, use `test.sh` accordingly.
 Models are stored as pickle objects.
 Before running the code, execute `setup.sh` to download the data and create directories and build trees.
-The input to the trained model (full trees or dependency trees) has to be defined in `runNNet.py`.
+The input to the trained model and the development set (full trees or dependency trees) have to be defined in `runNNet.py` in lines 84 and 103.

 [1] Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank, Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Chris Manning, Andrew Ng and Chris Potts.